imrafaelmerino/JIO/README.md

    without affecting the others.
 This modularity is a significant advantage when dealing with complex data structures.

 3. **Parallelism**: The example demonstrates the ability to perform computations in parallel when constructing
    the `JsObj`.
-By using expressions like `JsObjExp.par`, you can take advantage of multi-core processors and improve
+By using expressions like `JsObjExp.par`, you can take advantage of multicore processors and improve
    performance.

-4. **Nesting**: The example also shows that you can nest expressions within each other, allowing for hierarchical data
+4. **Nesting**: The example also shows that you can nest expressions within each other, allowing for recursive data
    structures.
-This is valuable when dealing with deeply nested JSON objects or other complex data formats.
+This is valuable when dealing with deeply nested expressions or other complex data formats.

 Overall, the code example effectively illustrates how JIO's expressions enable you to create, manipulate, and compose
 functional effects to handle complex data scenarios.
 It highlights the conciseness and expressiveness of the library